RepubblicaTech/rtos/README.md

 - `nasm`: The assembler used by this kernel
 - `xorriso` and `mkisofs`: To create the ISO disk image
 - `kconfig`: or more likely `kconfig-frontends` to use the `menuconfig`
 > [!NOTE]
-> for Fedora users: if you know how to read a `PKGBUILD` file, you can follow the commands in the AUR to install the latest version of `kconfig-frontends` (4.11.0.1 at the time of writing this) to your `/usr/bin`
+> Fedora users: if you know how to read a `PKGBUILD` file, you can follow the commands in the AUR to install the latest version of `kconfig-frontends` (4.11.0.1 at the time of writing this) to your `/usr/bin`
+- [OPTIONAL] `edk2-ovmf`: useful for running QEMU with UEFI support

 ### Setting up a cross compiler

 You will not be able to build the kernel using the C compiler on the host machine (`gcc` or `clang`).
-To compile it you will need a cross-compiler that targets the x86_64 platform.
+To compile it you will need a cross-compiler that targets the x86_64 (or any other 64-bit architecture) platform.

 Below are two ways of installing a cross-compiler:

 #### Prebuilt binaries

 If you either are lazy or don't have time for compiling the toolchain, you can grab a pre-made one from [newos.org](https://newos.org/toolchains/).
-You should grab the one that says `x86_64-elf-[a version less or equal to the GCC installed in your OS]-[Linux/FreeBSD/Darwin]-x86_64.tar.xz`.
+You should grab the one that says `[target architecture eg. x86_64]-elf-[a version less or equal to the GCC installed in your OS]-[Linux/FreeBSD/Darwin]-x86_64.tar.xz`.
-Make sure to extract the contents of the folder inside the xz to a `x86_64-elf` directory inside the `toolchain` folder.
+Make sure to extract the contents of the folder inside the xz to a `[target arch]-elf` directory inside the `toolchain` folder.

 You should end up with a structure like this:
 ```